10up/wp-safe-edit/readme.md

    * **Trash Changes:** If you change your mind, you can trash your changes by pressing the **"Move to Trash"** link.

 3. Once you're happy with your changes, publish the changes back to the source post by pressing the **"Publish Changes"** button [Fig. 2] .
-The published post you created the fork from will be updated with your changes and reflected on the live site.<br><br>
+The post you created the fork from will be updated with your changes and reflected on the live site.<br><br>
 <img src="images/readme/publish-changes-button.png" alt="Image of the “Publish Changes” button." width="300"/><br>
 _Figure 2._